UniMath/agda-unimath/src/foundation/mere-logical-equivalences.lagda.md

   {l : Level} (A : UU l)
   where

-  refl-mere-iff : A ⇔ A
+  refl-mere-iff : mere-iff A A
   refl-mere-iff = unit-trunc-Prop id-iff
 ```